desmond-ong/psychWidgets/continuous_time_slider/README.md

 I also have a version that can be incorporated into a Qualtrics survey.
 Email me if you would like to know how.

+## Matlab version

+I've also included a Matlab version (rateVideo.m) that's a working skeleton of one of my existing experiments.
+Do let me know if you have any problems getting this to work on your system.
+This requires Matlab, Psychtoolbox, and any other dependencies you may need to play multimedia (e.g. gstreamer on Windows).

+Also, I wrote this using a Mac and have gotten it to work (with some modifications) on Windows.
+If you're running Windows, do note that Matlab has a lot of annoying cross-platform differences, so if your problem is due to e.g. PCs using \ and Macs using /, please try to fix that yourself.
+Those should be the only differences.
+[You should also try some of the demos at: http://psychtoolbox.org/]

 ## References and Acknowledgements